 - 1. All officials perform pre-kick duties and be in position for kickoff.
-Umpire, after administering kick at midfield will return to pre-kick position, check with other officials, and raise his hand to signal the referee that the ready-for-play can be blown.
+Umpire, after administering kick between the hash marks will move behind K's line with the kicker approximately 10-15 yards behind and to the kicking leg side of the kicker, check with other officials, and raise his hand to signal the referee that the ready-for-play can be blown.

 - 2. Discuss field and sideline coverage.

 - 3. Anticipate on side kick, bean bag.

 - 4. Starting clock.

 - 5. Coverage on long run.

 - 6. Fair catch valid and invalid signals.

 - 7. First touching.

 - 8. Blocking below waist.